hapticPaper/charlie-technicals/.charlie/playbooks/cnbc-video-snapshot.md

 4. Enrich the snapshot by reading headlines and doing the dimensionality reduction:

-   - For each saved video, read `title` and set:
+   - For each saved video, Charlie must read `title` and set:
      - `topic` to a short, low-dimensional best guess theme (avoid show/segment names).
      - `relatedTickers` to the tickers you are confident the video is primarily about.
      - `symbol` to the primary ticker when exactly one is clearly implied; otherwise `null`.